School of Diplomacy and International Relations: Academics

-In addition to these programs, the school also offers a ten course Executive M.S. in International Affairs for mid-career professionals.
+In addition to full-degree programs the school offers graduate certificates and a United Nations Intensive Summer Study Program.
+The UN program may be taken as a three credit course for credit or not for credit.

 Experiential learning programs

-Undergraduate students are required to complete at least two internships and graduate students are required to complete at least one internship prior to graduating.
+Undergraduate students are required to complete at least one for-credit internship and graduate students are required to complete at least one for-credit internship prior to graduating, and Diplomacy helps students apply for these.
 Both undergraduate and graduate students have the opportunity to spend a semester in Washington, D.C. as part of the school's collaboration with the United Nations Foundation.

 World Leaders Forum

 The school hosts lectures as part of its World Leaders Forum.
-Two previous United Nations Secretaries-General, Kofi Annan and Ban Ki-moon, have participated in the forum, as well as Sinn Féin Leader Gerry Adams, Iranian President Mohammed Khatami, Nobel Peace Laureate John Hume, President of Israel Shimon Peres, former Soviet President Mikhail Gorbachev, Liberian peace activist and Nobel Laureate Leymah Gbowee, United States National Security Advisor Susan Rice, United States Ambassador to the United Nations Samantha Power, and the President of the 72nd United Nations General Assembly Miroslav Lajčák.
-Other heads of state have included former Polish President Lech Wałęsa, and former Prime Minister Tony Blair.
+Two previous United Nations Secretaries-General, Kofi Annan and Ban Ki-moon, have participated in the forum, as well as Sinn Féin Leader Gerry Adams, Iranian President Mohammed Khatami, Nobel Peace Laureate John Hume, President of Israel Shimon Peres, and former Soviet President Mikhail Gorbachev.
+Diplomacy has hosted Nobel Peace Laureate Leymah Gbowee, Nobel Peace Laureate Nadia Murad, United States National Security Advisor Susan Rice, United States Ambassador to the United Nations Samantha Power, and United States Ambassador to the United Nations Linda Thomas-Greenfield.
+Multiple Presidents of the United Nations General Assembly have spoken at the school, including Miroslav Lajčák, Csaba Kőrösi, Dennis Francis and Philémon Yang.
+Other heads of state have included former Polish President Lech Wałęsa, and former British Prime Minister Tony Blair.
+Multiple Vatican officials have addressed the forum as well.